zipluciano/pokedex/README.md

 # Pokedex

-The focus of this repo used to be, train basics concepts of React with classes, but now hooks are implemented.
+The focus of this repo used to be train basics concepts of React with classes, but now hooks are implemented.

 <img src="./front_page.jpg" alt="front page">